mgritter/soffit/design/InputFormat.md

 }
 ```

+Use semicolons instead of commas to be more like DOT?

-Alternatives: use list, like Tracery
+Alternative expansions: use list, like Tracery

 ```javascript
 {